How is NIST different from other international schools in Bangkok?

 What is the application timeline?

 Once you have submitted an online application, we try to contact you within a week to acknowledge receipt of the application.
 Although these applications can be submitted at any time, we maintain a relatively constant schedule for our annual planning:

 - Mid-September: Applications for the following school year open.

-- September - December: Families are encouraged to make an appointment to meet with a member of the admissions team and tour the campus.
+- September – December: Families are encouraged to make an appointment with a member of the admissions team to tour the campus or meet virtually.

 - January: Any outstanding records, such as report cards and transcripts, must be submitted.